cesarnml/blog-astro-5/astro-docs-cheatsheet.md

 }
 ```

-- Pages must be SSR if actions are to be called from form elements
+- Pages **MUST be SSR** if actions are to be called from form elements

-- Syntax to launch an action directly from the HTML form element action attribute that navigates to a new route on success
+- Action attribute that navigates to a new `/confirmation` on form submission success

 ```jsx
 ---